gauravBINdas/SpringLearning/README.md

 <ins>
 Upcoming Features:</ins><br/>

-  1. Working on a simple yet secure UI.<br/>
+  1. Working on a simple yet secure UI based on MVC Architecture<br/>
-  2. support Authentication and Authorization.<br/>
+  2. support Authentication and Authorization<br/>
-  3. Fix further vulnerabiities if any.<br/>
+  3. Fix further vulnerabiities if any<br/>